-Develop the mix design and provide results of the Job Mix formula (JMF) and aggregates testing performed no earlier than 6 months prior to contract award.
-Provide asphalt mixture composed of well-graded aggregate, mineral filler if required, and asphalt material.
-Provide aggregate fractions sized, handled in separate size groups, and combined in such proportions that the resulting mixture meets the grading requirements of Table 7.
-Do not produce asphalt pavement for payment until a JMF has been approved.
-Design the asphalt mixture using hand-held (manual) Marshall hammer procedures contained in AI MS-2 and the criteria shown in Table 8.
-Mechanical hammers are not permitted during JMF development.
-Design the asphalt mixture using the Superpave gyratory compactor set at [50] [75] gyrations using the procedures contained in AI MS-2 and the criteria shown in Table 8.
-Prepare samples at various asphalt contents and compacted in accordance with ASTM D6925ASTM D6926.
-Use laboratory compaction temperatures for Polymer Modified Asphalts as recommended by the asphalt binder supplier.
-For tensile strength ratio (TSR) testing, adjust the compactive effort, as required, to provide specimens with an air void content of 7 plus or minus 1 percent.
-[Use freeze/thaw conditioning in lieu of moisture conditioning per Note 6 of ASTM D4867/D4867M.
-If freeze/thaw conditioning is used, include that fact on the report.]
-If the Tensile Strength Ratio (TSR) of the composite mixture, as determined by ASTM D4867/D4867M is less than 75, reject the aggregates or treat the asphalt mixture with an anti-stripping agent.
-Add a sufficient amount of anti-stripping agent to produce a TSR of not less than 75.
+Develop the mix design.
+Provide results of the Job Mix Formula (JMF) and aggregate testing performed no earlier than 6 months prior to Contract award.
+Provide fuel resistant asphalt mixture composed of well-graded aggregate, mineral filler if required, and asphalt material.
+Provide aggregate fractions sized, handled in separate size groups, and combined in such proportions that the resulting mixture meets the grading requirements of Table 6.
+Do not produce fuel resistant asphalt pavement for payment until a JMF has been approved.
+Design the fuel resistant asphalt pavement using hand-held (manual) Marshall Hammer procedures contained in AI MS-2 and the criteria shown in Table 7.
+Design the fuel resistant asphalt mixture using the Superpave gyratory compactor using the procedures contained in AI MS-2 and the criteria shown in Table 7.
+Prepare samples at various asphalt contents and compacted in accordance with ASTM D6925 or ASTM D6926 as required by the Government.
+Use laboratory compaction temperatures for Polymer Modified Asphalts as recommended by the asphalt binder manufacturer.
+Adjust the compactive effort of the specimens, as required, to provide a Tensile Strength Ratio (TSR) with an air void content of 7 plus or minus 1 percent.
+[Use freeze/thaw conditioning in lieu of moisture conditioning per ASTM D4867/D4867M].
+If the Tensile Strength Ratio (TSR) of the composite mixture, as determined by ASTM D4867/D4867M is less than 80, reject the aggregates or the asphalt mixture treated with an anti-stripping agent.

+Add a sufficient amount of anti-stripping agent to produce a TSR of not less than 80.
 If an antistrip agent is required, provide it at no additional cost to the Government.
-Provide sufficient materials to produce 90 kg 200 pounds 181 kg 400 pounds of blended mixture to the Government for verification of mix design at least 14 days prior to construction of test section.
+Provide sufficient materials to produce 90 kg 200 pound of blended mixture to the Government for verification of mix design at least 14 days prior to construction of test section.

-2.5.1 JMF Requirements
+2.4.1 JMF Requirements